-Honors Thesis Defense/ Thesis Week
+Honors Thesis Defense/ Thesis Defense Days

-An honors thesis defense is a meeting of the student and their committee and any guests during which the student presents their thesis and answers questions about their work.
-SHC hosts Thesis Defense Weeks every fall and spring (typically November or April), so plan to schedule one during their senior year.
+An honors thesis defense is a presentation of the student's work to their committee and any guests during which the student delivers a talk and answers questions about their work.
+SHC hosts Thesis Defense Days every fall and spring (November or April).

 Scheduling for Honors Theses takes place online.
-Students who are scheduled to defend in that semester will receive an email with a link to select a 1.5-hour timeslot.
-To schedule, students must have the title of their thesis and the names and emails of their committee members.
+Students who are scheduled to defend in that semester must schedule through the website by the date indicated in the Honors Thesis Portal.
+In order to schedule, students must have the title of their thesis and the names and emails of their confirmed committee members.